universal-automata/liblevenshtein/README.md

 here](http://dylon.github.io/liblevenshtein/).

 The library is currently only written in CoffeeScript (and JavaScript), but I will be porting it to other languages, soon.
+If you have a specific language you would like to see it in, or package-management system you would like it deployed to, let me know.

 ### Basic Usage: